aneasystone/github-trending/README.md

 ## C#

+* 【2023-09-10】[MixedRealityToolkit / MixedRealityToolkit-Unity](https://github.com/MixedRealityToolkit/MixedRealityToolkit-Unity) - This repository holds the third generation of the Mixed Reality Toolkit for Unity.
+The latest version of the MRTK can be found here.
 * 【2023-09-09】[bitfoundation / bitplatform](https://github.com/bitfoundation/bitplatform) - Build everything for everywhere using what you already know and love ❤️
 * 【2023-09-08】[xuetaolu / URP_ASE_Tutorial](https://github.com/xuetaolu/URP_ASE_Tutorial) - Amplify Shader Editor Tutorial with Universal Render Pipeline
 * 【2023-09-08】[ascpixi / smolsharp](https://github.com/ascpixi/smolsharp) - 🐜 Extremely small standalone C# executables using NativeAOT